Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "The Academy above will need rebuilding," the Librarian Prime continued.
 "Perhaps it is time for it to grow into something new.
 Something that bridges the gap between the wisdom below and the world above.
 Something that honors both tradition and innovation."

-Lin looked around at the cathedral-like chamber, at her friends, at the small group of students they'd gathered along the way, at the plant spirits that had become her partners.
+Lin looked around at the cathedral-like chamber, at her friends, at the small group of students they'd gathered along the way, at the Forest Spirit that had become her permanent partner.
 An idea was forming—not fully shaped yet, but bright with possibility and rooted in everything they'd learned.

 "When we come back," she said, her voice carrying absolute certainty, "we won't come alone."